oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 Since GSoC 2017 mentoring organizations are not announced until **February 27, 2017**, it is not yet known whether Oppia will be participating in Google Summer of Code 2017.
 This page will be updated accordingly once it is known whether Oppia is participating.

-The following are Oppia's 2017 GSoC project ideas. **Please note that these are still a work-in-progress.**
+The following are Oppia's 2017 GSoC project ideas:

 * [Self-service playtesting](#self-service-playtesting)
 * [Improving the feedback flow](#improving-the-feedback-flow)